MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Mexico/how-to-generate-electronic-invoices.md

 > [!NOTE]
 > [!INCLUDE[bp_refimplementation](../../includes/bp_refimplementation.md)]

-# Receiving payments
+## Receive payments

-Mexican companies must be able to receive payments in accordance with CFDI withholdings and Payment Information version 2.0.
+Mexican companies must be able to receive payments in accordance with CFDI Withholdings and Payment Information version 2.0.

-To receive payment in accordance with CFDI version 2.0, users don’t need additional settings because required data will be prepared for customer invoices first.
-You cannot stamp payments without applied invoice having a stamp.
+To receive payment in accordance with CFDI version 2.0, you don't need additional settings because the required data will already have been included for the customer invoices.
+You cannot stamp a payment that is applied to an invoice that does not have a stamp.

 > [!IMPORTANT]
-> Current version of [!INCLUDE [prod_short](../../includes/prod_short.md)] supports receiving **customer payment information** related with the CFDI version 2.0, but **withholding receipt is currently out of scope**.
+> The current version of [!INCLUDE [prod_short](../../includes/prod_short.md)] supports receipt of *customer payment information* in accordance with CFDI version 2.0.
+However, *withholding receipt* is currently not supported in the default version of [!INCLUDE [prod_short](../../includes/prod_short.md)].

 ## To stamp the payment

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customer Ledger Entries**, and then choose the related link.
-2. Find a payment you applied the invoice and select this line.
+2. Find a payment that you applied to the electronic invoice, and then select this line.
 3. Choose the **Send** action, and then specify if you want to also request a digital stamp for the payment.

 ## See Also